 - Upgrade our system to next available version etc.

-In this tutorial, let us see how to install and use Systemback utility in Ubuntu 16.04 LTS desktop and server editions.
+In this tutorial, let us see how to install and use Systemback utility in Ubuntu desktop and server editions.

 Install Systemback in Ubuntu

 I have tested this utility in Ubuntu 16.04 LTS desktop and server editions.
-However, It will work on previous Ubuntu versions such as Ubuntu 15.10, 15.04, and 14.04 LTS versions, and other Ubuntu derivatives like Linux Mint.
+However, It may work on latest and previous Ubuntu versions, and other Ubuntu derivatives like Linux Mint, Elementary and Pop OS etc.

 Update the software sources using command: